jojijacobk/CSS3-Knowledge/README.md

 **`align-content`**

-`align-content`

-When `align-items` deals with items inside a flex line, `align-content` deals with the flex lines themselves.
+`align-content` deals with the flex lines themselves, whereas `align-items` deals with items inside a flex line.

 So, `align-content` property makes sense only when there are more than one rows of flex lines.